E-LearningPlatformProject/E-Learning-Platform/README.md

 As well you need to add your google email on lines 10 and 31.
 - `username = getenv('EMAIL')`

+### 6) In file `data/models` in class `Route` on line 268 you have to change the path that lead in your computer to folder `models/teacher_images` .

-### 6) When you are ready with the instructions above you need to be in the folder where is the `main.py` file to start your server.
+### 7) When you are ready with the instructions above you need to be in the folder where is the `main.py` file to start your server.
 You can use the command.
 - `uvicorn main:app`

-### 7) Once your server is on you can use `Postman` or your browser to check the functionality of the API
+### 8) Once your server is on you can use `Postman` or your browser to check the functionality of the API
 - `https://www.postman.com/downloads/`
 - `http://127.0.0.1:8000/docs`